sebronas/sebronas/README.md

 ## Programming
 <div style="text-align: justify">
 My professional experience has included different jobs.
-However, I always kept the idea of becoming a programmer in the back of my head until I decided to follow my dream and graduated from Software Development Academy in 09.2022 (JAVA from Scratch course).
+However, I always kept the idea of becoming a programmer in the back of my head until I decided to follow my dream and graduated from Software Development Academy (SDA) in 09.2022 (JAVA from Scratch course).
-When I am passionate about something, it is very difficult for me to stop doing it.
-Programming is my passion and I am determined to continuously improve my programming skills.
+After finishing SDA I joined Accenture Baltic and for last 4 years I am back-end developer for SAP Commerce (hybris) project.
 As a person I am open-minded and hardworking, not afraid of taking initiative.
 </div>